spencercjh/codeLife/README.md

 ```

 ## Self-Introduction

+_Here is my self introduction during the interview to postgraduate reexamine of candidates exempt from admission exam in SHU._

 My name is Cai Jiahao.
 I am major in computer science and technology and will be graduated from _College of Information and Technology_ of _Shanghai Ocean University_ next year.